CDA To Inaugurate Islamabad Art Gallery On Feb 6 - UrduPoint

 CDA To Inaugurate Islamabad Art Gallery On Feb 6

-ISLAMABAD, (UrduPoint / Pakistan Point News - 4th Feb, 2022 ) :Capital Development Authority (CDA) would inaugurate Islamabad Art Gallery (IAG) at F-9 Park Islamabad on February 6.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 6th Feb, 2022 ) :Capital Development Authority (CDA) will inaugurate Islamabad Art Gallery (IAG) at F-9 Park Islamabad on February 6.

 Chairman CDA Amir Ali Ahmed will inaugurate the new Art Gallery at famous F-9 Park.